Rookiee111/AdvertiseX-Data-Engineering/README.md

 5) Additionally, Airflow’s rich user interface provides detailed visibility into the status of tasks, logs, and troubleshooting – a valuable feature for monitoring pipeline health and failure recovery.
 6) With a large and active community, users benefit from a vast repository of custom operators and frequent updates, further enhancing its capabilities and resilience.

+**DevOps**
+I am considering the use of Terraform for deploying objects, services, and configurations within my cloud platform.
+Terraform provides precise control over the deployment process, meticulously tracking which users are deploying changes.
+This approach significantly reduces the likelihood of human errors that could impact the data platform's integrity.
+Additionally, Terraform's infrastructure as code (IaC) model ensures consistent and reproducible setups across different environments, enhancing operational reliability and efficiency.